Notes and Notions

 Wow, this is freaky!
 And I didn't do it on purpose . . . today is exactly 5 years from when I last made a post on this blog . . . and I decided to start it up again now, without realizing that April 13 was the same date as the last post :)

-So maybe this could be an anniversary of some sort . . . at any rate, I do want to keep writing new posts, and I'm so happy to begin with this one, featuring an outstanding composer and photographer, Jeff Carlson.
+So maybe this could be an anniversary of some sort . . . at any rate, I do want to keep writing new posts, and I'm so happy to begin with this one, featuring a composer and photographer, Jeff Carlson.

 Below is what the homepage of his website looks like (https://www.shippyhollow.com).